 The Congressional Review Act (CRA) requires a 60-day delay in the effective date of a major rule from the date of publication in the Federal Register or receipt of the rule by Congress, whichever is later.
 5 U.S.C. § 801(a)(3)(A).
 This notice has a stated effective date of January 1, 2018.
 We received the notice on December 20, 2017, and it was published in the Federal Register on November 21, 2017.
 82 Fed.
 Reg.
 55,367.
 Therefore, this notice does not have a 60-day delay in effective date.

 Enclosed is our assessment of CMS’s compliance with the procedural steps required by section 801(a)(1)(B)(i) through (iv) of title 5 with respect to the rule.
-With the exception of the 60-day delay in effective date requirement, our review of the procedural steps taken indicates that CMS complied with the applicable requirements.
+Our review of the agency’s submissions to us indicates that CMS complied with the applicable requirements.